 These websites — also referred to as gift card exchanges — are platforms where individuals with unwanted gift cards can sell them for less than their face value and savvy savers can buy them at a discount.

 To be clear, these are secondary marketplaces.
 So, unlike the gift cards sold at wholesale clubs, the cards you buy on these sites are technically secondhand.

 The prior owner may or may not have spent part of a gift card’s value.
 This is why you often see cards with odd values, like $95.74.
 But either way, gift card marketplaces tell you the current value of cards upfront, so you know what you’re getting before buying it.

 Additionally, many gift card marketplaces guarantee cards sold on their sites.
 Cardpool and Raise offer one-year guarantees.

-Still skeptical?
-Let’s go back to my examples of the Petco gift card I bought for 26 percent off its face value and multiple CVS gift cards I’ve bought for 15 percent off.
+Now, let’s go back to my examples of the Petco gift card I bought for 26 percent off its face value and multiple CVS gift cards I’ve bought for 15 percent off.
 For I used them to pull off deep discounts that, as far as I know, are otherwise impossible.

-Another steal: prescription medications.
-By paying for $10 copays with discounted CVS gift cards I get for 15 percent off, I effectively pay $8.50 instead.
+Another example: prescription medications.
+By paying for $10 copays with CVS gift cards I get for 15 percent off, I effectively pay $8.50 instead.

 Getting started with discount gift cards

 From there, you can start buying (or selling).
 Here are a few buying tips I’ve learned along the way:

 - Always compare prices: Before you buy a retailer’s gift card, check out its price elsewhere.
 Different marketplaces price cards differently, so prices often vary between marketplaces.
 Fortunately, the website Gift Card Granny makes it easy to compare prices at various marketplaces.